transcriptionpro/wuc-new/_posts/2015-06-29-the-seven-network-effects-of-bitcoin.md

   developers: "Developers"
   financialization: "Financialization"
   worldreservecurrency: "World Reserve Currency"
+  video: "The Full Video"

 published: true
 ---

 {% include page-toc.html %}
-<p><strong>Trace Mayer, J.D., a long-time Bitcoin Guru and Investor in Bitcoin companies such as Armory, Bitpay and Kraken, explains the network effects that will lead to Bitcoin's continued success.</strong></p>
+<p><strong>Trace Mayer, J.D., a long-time Bitcoin Guru and Investor in Bitcoin companies such as Armory, Bitpay and Kraken, explains impromptu when the scheduled speaker failed to show up the network effects that will lead to Bitcoin's continued success.</strong></p>
 <p style="padding-left: 30px;"><em>From his talk hosted by CRYPSA at LaGuardia Community College on June 29, 2015.</em><br />
-<iframe width="700" height="394" src="https://www.youtube.com/embed/YAVIgXguUoU" frameborder="0" allowfullscreen></iframe>
+<p><iframe width="700" height="394" src="https://www.youtube.com/embed/YAVIgXguUoU" frameborder="0" allowfullscreen></iframe>
-<em> Listen to the audio: <a href="http://www.bitcoin.kn/2015/06/crypsa-event-with-trace-mayer/">http://www.bitcoin.kn/2015/06/crypsa-event-with-trace-mayer/</a></em></p>
+<p><em> See the full video at the bottom of this post or listen to the audio: <a href="http://www.bitcoin.kn/2015/06/crypsa-event-with-trace-mayer/">http://www.bitcoin.kn/2015/06/crypsa-event-with-trace-mayer/</a></em></p>
 <h3>The 7 network effects of Bitcoin are as follows:</h3>
 <ol>
 <li><strong><a name="speculation" class="anchor">Speculation</a></strong> - As a novel, cryptographically-backed asset class with the potential for appreciation and high volatility, Bitcoin is perfect for speculators with a high tolerance for risk.</li>